Giovanni Pietro Francesco Agius de Soldanis: Life

-De Soldanis was born on 1 November 1712 in Rabat, Gozo, to Andrea agius and Valenzia Sultana.
+De Soldanis was born on 1 November 1712 in Rabat, Gozo, to Andrea Hagius and Valenzia Sultana.
 He was baptised in the Parish Church of St. George the following day.
 He was born Giovanni Pietro Francesco Agius, but he later added de Soldanis to his name, a Latinized version of his mother's surname Sultana, and he is now commonly known by that name.

 De Soldanis was privately educated by a Capuchin friar at the convent of Our Lady of Graces.
 He later studied literature, philosophy, theology and law at the Collegium Melitense in Valletta.
 De Soldanis was appointed canon of the Gozo Matrice by Bishop Paul Alphéran de Bussan in 1729, and he was ordained priest six years later in 1735.

 De Soldanis was interested in history, culture, archaeology and the Maltese language.
 He had an extensive library and a museum in his house, which contained various old coins and medals, inscriptions, pottery and statues.
 He wrote several manuscripts in a number of languages, including Maltese, Italian and French.
 He published some of his works in Rome, Naples, Venice and Avignon, but he never published anything in Malta since there was no printing press at the time.

 In 1753, he was appointed quaresimalista of Gozo, the official preacher of Advent and Lenten sermons at the Matrice, which was considered to be a position of privilege.
 Due to the influence of the bishop's brother, De Soldanis traveled throughout Italy and France in the 1750s.
 At this point, he studied at the University of Padua and graduated as a lawyer.
 He also became a member of the Accademia degli Apatisti in Florence, the Accademia Botanica of Cortona, and the Accademia di Buongusto and the Accademia degli Erranti in Palermo.

 In 1758, de Soldanis returned to Gozo, but he moved to mainland Malta in 1763, when the knight Louis Guérin de Tencin chose him as the first librarian of the Bibliotheca Publica in Valletta, the precursor of the National Library of Malta.

 De Soldanis' health began to deteriorate in 1768.
 He died on 30 January 1770, and he was buried at the Collegiate Parish Church of St Paul's Shipwreck in Valletta.

+De Soldanis owned a Muslim boy named Alì as a slave; in his writings de Soldanis noted that Alì's mother and six brothers were also enslaved in Malta and that he resisted pressure to convert to Christianity.